You are here

 - Small class sizes allow for more individual attention.

-- Students will be skilled in creating and implementing lesson plans and assessments
+- Candidates will be skilled in planning and implementing lesson plans and assessing students in school-based studies.

-- Students will be challenged to grow to be knowledgeable, skillful, and ready to assume and be successful in a teaching position in a global educational market
+- Candidates will be challenged to grow to be knowledgeable, skillful, and ready to assume and be successful in a teaching position in a global educational market

 - Elementary, Middle and High School Physical Education Teacher